LukaPetricevicHub/My-to-do-list-web/README.md

 ```

 ## Purpose
-The application provides a responsive interface to manage tasks.
-Users can interact with the task list in real-time, making it easy to stay organized.
+The application provides a responsive interface for real-time task management, helping users stay organized.